HarvardMapCollection/tutorials/qgis/open-vector/index.md

 2. Under `Source → Vector Dataset(s)` click the browse ellipses.

-3. Navigate to the file you want to add and select the file with the `.shp` extension.
+3. Navigate to the file you want to add.
+If it is a shapefile, select the file with the `.shp` extension.

 4. Select `Open`.